sumxtx/Born2beRoot/README.md

 sudo systemctl status sshd
 ```

-- try to connect again from your machine but now using the following commands
+- Try to connect again from your machine but now using the following commands
 ```
 ssh Youruser42@Theserverip -p 4242 -i ~/.ssh/id-web1
 ```